dudgeon/water-services-mcp/tasks/tasks-prd-potomac-gauge-data.md

   - [ ] 8.7 Add usage instructions for AI agents and MCP clients
   - [ ] 8.8 Update page title and description to reflect water services focus
   - [ ] 8.9 Add visual map showing USGS station locations and data types (station 01647600 for water level at Georgetown, station 01646500 for flow rate at Little Falls)
+  - [ ] 8.10 Update `public/index.html` background to use /Users/geoffreydudgeon/Documents/Cursor Projects/water-services-mcp/public/river-fish-rocks-low.jpg as static background (does not scroll with page contents)